 In the News

-The Public Prosecution Service of Canada is responsible for prosecuting offences under federal jurisdiction in a manner that is free of any improper influence and that respects the public interest.
+The Public Prosecution Service of Canada is responsible for prosecuting offences in a manner that is free of any improper influence and that respects the public interest.
 The PPSC is also responsible for providing prosecution-related advice to law enforcement agencies across Canada.

 - Date modified: